robalford/forloop_lesson/README.md

 ```

 Today you're feeling extra nice so you're going to use a nested for loop to send every compliment you can think of
 to every one of your friends.
-Go ahead and add some more compliments to the list if you'd like
+Go ahead and add some more compliments to the list if you'd like.

 ```
 print("\nSend all the compliments to all your friends\n")